A-ha: First comeback (1998–2007)

 The band was invited to perform at the Nobel Peace Prize Concert in 1998.
 Waaktaar-Savoy wrote "Summer Moved On" especially for this performance.
 They also performed "The Sun Always Shines on T.V."
 This performance was A-ha's comeback into the world of music, yet the band's set was controversially omitted from a programme of concert highlights that was televised in the UK, and even more controversially in the US by FOX.
 Nevertheless, the band returned to the studio.
 Those recording sessions resulted in 2000's Minor Earth Major Sky, an international tour, and a webcast performance of the band opening the new Vallhall Arena in Oslo on 24 and 25 March 2001.
 A-ha's video for "I Wish I Cared" was one of the first fully web-based animated Macromedia Flash music videos to be made available.
 (The first was Duran Duran's 2000 video for "Someone Else Not Me".)
 The album reached platinum status, with sales of 1.5 million copies, and spawned four singles: "Summer Moved On", "Minor Earth Major Sky", "Velvet" and "The Sun Never Shone That Day".
 "Summer Moved On" went to number one in 17 countries.

-A-ha made a return appearance at the Nobel Peace Prize Concert in 2001, performing a new song, "Differences", and "Hunting High and Low".
+a-ha made a return appearance at the Nobel Peace Prize Concert in 2001, performing a new song, "Differences", and "Hunting High and Low".
 The subsequent album, Lifelines, was released in 2002, going platinum in Norway and producing two top-five hits there, "Forever Not Yours" and "Lifelines".
 Jesper Hiro directed the video for "Lifelines", based on the short film A Year Along the Abandoned Road, which was directed by Morten Skallerud in 1991.
 The original short film was 12 minutes long; it shows a whole year elapsing in one shot at 50,000 times the normal speed.

 A live album from their 2002 tour, titled How Can I Sleep with Your Voice in My Head, was released in March 2003, preceded by a live single of the 1986 hit "The Sun Always Shines on T.V."
-In 2004, a book entitled "The Swing of Things" was published, which also included a CD of early demo material.
+In 2004, a book entitled The Swing of Things was published, which also included a CD of early demo material titled The Demo Tapes.
 That year, A-ha celebrated their 20th anniversary with the release of a new singles collection, The Definitive Singles Collection 1984–2004.
-This compilation brought them back into the UK Top 20 Album Charts, where they reached number 13 and earned a gold album.
+This compilation brought them back into the top 20 of the UK Albums Chart, where they reached number 13 and earned a gold album.